Toloka/docs/en/guide/concepts/reviewing-assignments.md

-# Results of manual review
+# Results of assignment review

 If you don't want Tolokers who made a lot of mistakes to do your tasks in the future, set up this quality control rule.